The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | +3.5% | $0.71 (2015) | $1.01 (2025) |

-VIGAX fits investors who want equity growth exposure and are willing to accept minimal income in return.
-The yield is low (below 2%), currently at 0.39%, which sits slightly above its 5-year average of 0.35% but remains far from meaningful for income-focused portfolios.
-The dividend has grown at 7.0% per year since 2011, but that growth has not been linear: payments declined in multiple years, including stretches from 2019 through 2022.
-What an investor gets here is broad exposure to large-cap U.S. growth stocks with a small, variable income component.
-The trade-off is accepting yield volatility and a payout that depends entirely on what the underlying growth companies distribute.
+VIGAX fits investors who want exposure to large-cap U.S. growth companies and are willing to accept minimal income in exchange.
+The yield is low (below 2%), currently at 0.37%, which sits above the 5-year average of 0.32% but remains negligible for income-focused portfolios.
+The dividend has grown at 7.0% per year since 2011, but that growth has not been linear: multi-year declines from 2019 through 2022 show the payout is sensitive to the income profile of the underlying holdings.
+An investor in this fund gains broad large-cap growth exposure with a modest income kicker, and accepts that the dividend can shrink in down cycles.

 | Payment Date | Amount per Share |